-AP46.
-Shutdown/VMX-Abort Condition May Disable Non-Bootstrap Processors Problem: When a logical processor encounters an error resulting in shutdown or VMX-Abort, non-bootstrap processors in the package may be unexpectedly disabled.
+Status: For the steppings affected, see the Summary Tables of Changes.
+AJ46.
+Shutdown Condition May Disable Non-Bootstrap Processors Problem: When a logical processor encounters an error resulting in shutdown, non-bootstrap processors in the package may be unexpectedly disabled.